Richard Borcherds

 Richard Ewen Borcherds (/ˈbɔrtʃərdz/; born 29 November 1959) is a British mathematician currently working in quantum field theory.
 He is known for his work in lattices, group theory, and infinite-dimensional algebras, for which he was awarded the Fields Medal in 1998.
+He is well known for his proof of monstrous moonshine using ideas from string theory.

-Early life
+Early life and education

 Borcherds was born in Cape Town, South Africa, but the family moved to Birmingham in the United Kingdom when he was six months old.

-Education

-Borcherds was educated at King Edward's School, Birmingham, and Trinity College, Cambridge, where he studied under John Horton Conway.
+Borcherds was educated at King Edward's School, Birmingham.
+As a student, Borcherds won a gold medal, silver medal, and special prize in the International Mathematical Olympiad.
+He attended university at Trinity College, Cambridge, where he studied under John Horton Conway.

 Career

 After receiving his doctorate in 1985, Borcherds has held various alternating positions at Cambridge and the University of California, Berkeley, serving as Morrey Assistant Professor of Mathematics at Berkeley from 1987 to 1988.
 He was a Royal Society University Research Fellow.
 From 1996 he held a Royal Society Research Professorship at Cambridge before returning to Berkeley in 1999 as Professor of Mathematics.